jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 * If no root password argument is set, it defaults to <code>xpaas</code>
 * If no JBoss Wildfly/EAP admin user password argument is set, it defaults to <code>admin123!</code>

+**Custom JBoss Wildfly/EAP startup script**

+By default JBoss Wildfly/EAP is run using:

+    standalone.sh -b 0.0.0.0 -Djboss.bind.address.management=<contaier_IP>

+You can override the way it's started up by overriding this script inside the docker container:

+    conf/scripts/jboss-appserver/start-jboss.sh

 Connection to a container using SSH
 -----------------------------------